Ifeoma Okoye: Early life and education

-Ifeoma Okoye was possibly born in 1937 in Anambra State, Nigeria - the actual date she was born is unknown.
+Ifeoma Okoye was born on 21st December, possibly in 1937 in Anambra State, Nigeria.
 She went to school at St. Monica's College in Ogbunike and earned a teaching certificate.
 She then taught at St. Monica's college for two years.
 During the years of 1963 to 1967, she attended All Saints International School in Enugu.
 She ran her own nursery school in Enugu from 1971 to 1974.
 From 1974 to 1977, Okoye went to study at the University of Nigeria, Nsukka, where she earned her Bachelor of Arts in English.
 From 1986 to 1987, she studied at Aston University in England, where she obtained a postgraduate degree in English.
 Later, she taught English at Nnamdi Azikiwe University until 2000.

 Accomplishments

 Although Okoye was known for her children's short stories, she also wrote some books for adults, such as Behind the Clouds.
 Behind the Clouds was about a couple who fails to have children, and how the blame mainly falls on the woman instead of the man.
 Okoye received prizes for both Behind the Cloud and The Village Boy from the Nigerian National Council of Art and Culture in 1983, along with earning the best fiction of the year award for the novel Men Without Ears, in 1984.
 In 1985, she received another award for Daily Bread after Eze at the Ife National Book Fair.
 She was also the African Regional Winner for the Commonwealth Short Story Competition in 1999.